BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 .. code-block:: python
     :linenos:

-    def __init__(self, expid: str, name: str, config: dict, auth_password: str=None):
+    def __init__(self, expid: str, name: str, config: dict):
+        """ Initialization of the Class ExamplePlatform

+        :param expid: Id of the experiment.
+        :type expid: str
+        :param name: Name of the platform.
+        :type name: str
+        :param config: A dictionary containing all the Experiment parameters.
+        :type config: dict
+        """
-        """ Initialization of the Class ExamplePlatform """ SlurmPlatform.__init__(self, expid, name, config, auth_password = auth_password)
+        SlurmPlatform.__init__(self, expid, name, config, auth_password = auth_password)
         self.example_platform_parameter = ... # add any platform specific parameters

 As you can see the parent class has an initialization in order invoke all the parent`s methods and attributes into the child (``Slurm_ExamplePlatform``).
-In order to override methods from the parent class, we can simply redefine them.
+In order to override methods from the parent class, we can simply redefine them as shown below, this way we can add new Parameters and/or behaviours, making it possible to add flexibility and restructure a platform for the new needs.

 .. code-block:: python
     :linenos: